-About ten years ago, Hind connected with a handful of men who had been held in nearby camps.
-Most of them are now deceased.
-They remembered anti-Japanese sentiments were running high in the city of Chatham, the closest metro area; newspapers warned of the “yellow menace” nearby, and the internees were only allowed into town under armed guard.
+About ten years ago, Hind connected with a handful of men—most of whom are now deceased—who had been held in nearby camps.
+They remembered anti-Japanese sentiments running high in the city of Chatham, the closest metro area; newspapers warned of the “yellow menace” nearby, and the internees were only allowed into town under armed guard.

 At the roadhouse, they built a Japanese bath and formed a baseball team.
 Their lone guard—a World War I veteran—slept most of the time, they recalled, clutching a revolver “so rusty, it probably wouldn’t fire,” Hind says.

 By 1949, Japanese-Canadians were permitted to return to the country’s west coast.
 But careers, families, and roots had fractured, and many never went back; instead, they settled in urban centers like Toronto and Hamilton.
 As far as anyone can tell, none of the men from the Eatonville camp stuck around the area.